On the structure of the $RO(G)$-graded homotopy of $H\underline{M}$ for cyclic $p$-groups: Introduction

 \subsection{Notation and conventions}

 Unless indicated otherwise, $G=C_{2^k}$ for $k\geq 1$, a cyclic group of order a power of $2$.
 By $G'$ we will denote the subgroup of $G$ of the index $2$.
-A Mackey functor over $G$ will be denoted by $\M$, and Green functors will be denoted by $\R$.
+A general Mackey functor over $G$ will be denoted by $\M$, and a general Green functor will be denoted by $\R$.